Akuli/jou/doc/joutest.md

 ## Markdown files

 You can use `joutest` to ensure that example code in your documentation stays up to date.
+To help with that, `joutest` has some special-casing for markdown files.
+Any file whose name ends with `.md` (case-insensitive) is treated as markdown.

 For example, suppose that `hello.md` contains the following: